 Do I Still Need Hosting If I Get a CDN?

-This is one of the most frequently asked questions users have while they’re going to implement a content delivery network on their site.
+This is one of the most frequently asked questions users have while they’re going to implement a CDN on their site.
 Well, the right answer to this question is YES.
-Think of your web host as a kind of virtual space that you pay to rent your online business i.e. your WP site.
-This is the place where you actually upload and store your pages, images, videos, and everything else you need to run your site perfectly.
+Think of your web host as a kind of virtual space that you pay to rent your online business i.e. your WP.
+This is the place where you actually upload and store your pages, images, videos, and everything else you need to run your domain perfectly.

-For most sites, a content delivery network is very easy to implement.
+For most sites, it is very easy to implement.

 All you need to do is tell the service which files it needs to be mirrored, configure your site so it can send requests to the content delivery network service for handling the files.
 You may also need to modify DNS records and change the name servers as well.